ericpowelldev/FAF-Bot/README.md

 # FAF_BOT

-The official Discord bot for the FAF Squad.
+The official Discord bot of the FAF Squad.

+### Overview